MaptimeSEA/maptimesea.github.io/conduct/index.md

 ## Expected Behavior

-We expect Maptime participants to participate in an authentic and active way.
+We invite Maptime participants to participate in an authentic, curious, and enthusiastic way.
 In doing so, you contribute to the health and longevity of this community.

-Exercise consideration and respect in your speech and actions.
+- Exercise consideration and respect in your speech and actions.
-Attempt collaboration before conflict.
+- Attempt collaboration before conflict.
-Refrain from demeaning, discriminatory, or harassing behavior and speech.
+- Refrain from demeaning, discriminatory, or harassing behavior and speech.
-Be mindful of your surroundings and of your fellow participants.
+- Be mindful of your surroundings and of your fellow participants.
-Alert Maptime leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+- Alert Maptime leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 ## Unacceptable Behavior